 Each of us has a role to play as a consumer and investor in this system.
 It starts with demanding and creating better information – better access, better quality and appropriate levels of detail.
 Here are several key tools we can use to make this happen.

 Representative Democracy.
-I didn’t pay much attention to Citizens United in the past, but this 2010 Supreme Court provided corporations with similar free-speech rights as are extended to humans, and further clarified that unlimited funding into political action committees is protected as free speech.
+In 2010 the Citizens United Supreme Court ruling provided corporations with similar free-speech rights as are extended to humans, and further clarified that unlimited funding into political action committees is protected as free speech.
 Empowered by this decision, corporate political contributions have increased significantly, and many politicians are now more beholden to their corporate funders than to their human constituents.

 Public policy should be determined by democratically elected representatives who uphold the best interests of their human constituents, enabling those constituents to pursue their basic rights to Life, Liberty and the Pursuit of Happiness.
 One hopes this includes the right to quality, science-based education – free from the threat of mass shootings – access to affordable and reliable healthcare, and the absence of racial or gender profiling, harassment or discrimination.
 Ultimately this means that we need comprehensive campaign finance reform, clarification that corporations are not people and are not entitled to make unlimited campaign financing contributions, and that human needs must outweigh corporate influence in our elections.